mojorero/cars-rest-api/Readme.md

 - Spring data JPA as specification of the database management
 - H2 as a database engine
 - OpenApi 3.0.3 to specify the implemented REST API.
+- Docker for containerizing the application
+- Gradle for building the project

 ## About the API specification